-Simon specialises in the construction, engineering and energy sectors representing contractors, manufacturers, private employers and their professional advisers in all forms of dispute resolution, including both domestic and international arbitration, domestic court litigation, mediation and adjudication.
+Simon Crawshaw specialises in the construction, engineering and energy sectors, representing contractors, manufacturers, private employers and their professional advisers in all forms of dispute resolution, including both domestic and international arbitration, domestic court litigation, mediation and adjudication.

 In addition to undertaking advisory work and drafting pleadings Simon is regularly instructed to appear at hearings including applications for specific disclosure, strike out, summary judgment, injunctions, case management conferences and trials.
 Many matters on which Simon is instructed involve an international dimension and he has worked in regions such as the Caribbean, Eastern Europe and Asia.
 Simon’s clients have ranged from multi-national corporations and governments to private individuals.